Configuration

 The FlashromDriver

-is used to flash a rom, using the flashrom utility.
+is used to flash a ROM, using the flashrom utility.

 FlashromDriver: